Carl G. Hartman Award

 - Administration or management in universities, government, industry, or other organizations.

-- Membership with active participation in professional societies and their activities (see SSR's Service List).
+- Membership with active participation in SSR and other professional societies and their activities (see SSR's Service List).

 - Participation in regional, national or international review or advisory committees and panels.